MicrosoftDocs/microsoft-salescopilot-docs/articles/access-settings.md

 If you want to turn off Sales Agent, follow the same steps to access the **Sales Agent** pane and turn off the toggle.
 If you turn off this setting, sellers will no longer see the Sales Agent feature in the Sales app.
 Turning off the agent will stop the agent from researching leads.

-## Sales Chat (preview)
+## Sales agent (preview)

 [!INCLUDE [preview-banner-section](~/../shared-content/shared/preview-includes/preview-banner-section.md)]

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note-d365.md)]

-Sales Chat is an AI-powered chat interface that allows sellers to interact with their sales data using natural language.
+Sales agent is an AI-powered chat interface that allows sellers to interact with their sales data using natural language.
 Sellers can ask questions and gain insights from their CRM data and past customer conversations.
-By default, Sales Chat is turned on for all users.
+By default, Sales agent is turned on for all users.
 You can choose to restrict access to specific security groups or turn off the feature entirely.

-To configure Sales Chat access settings:
+To configure Sales agent access settings:

 1. [Open Copilot for Sales administrator settings](./administrator-settings-for-viva-sales.md#access-administrator-settings).
 1. Under **Environment**, select **Access settings**.
-1. Select **Allow access to Sales Chat**.
+1. Select **Allow access to Sales agent**.
-1. In the **Allow access to Sales Chat** pane, turn on or off the toggle.
+1. In the **Allow access to Sales agent** pane, turn on or off the toggle.
 1. If you turn on the toggle, you can choose to allow access for all users or only for specific security groups.
 Under **Who can access this feature?**, select one of the following options:
-    - **No restrictions**: All users can use Sales Chat.
+    - **No restrictions**: All users can use Sales agent.
     - **Set access restrictions**: Use security groups to decide which users can use the feature.
         - **Allow access**: Search and add security groups that can access the feature.
         - **Restrict access**: Search and add security groups that cannot access the feature.